-Slip and Fall Injury at BP Gas Station Boynton Beach
+Slip and Fall Injury at BP Gas Station in Boynton Beach

 Boynton Beach, Florida, boasts two BP gas stations, both located on West Boynton Beach Boulevard.
 The stations are open 24 hours, catering not only to regular commuters, but also to late night customers and long-haul drivers stopping in the middle of the night or the early morning for fuel or food.

 The stations are full-service and attract large numbers of customers.
-These customers come to the Boynton Beach BP station expecting a safe environment, but may face unseen hazards due to negligence by the owner or manager of the property.
+These customers come to gas stations, such as the Boynton Beach BP station and others, expecting a safe environment, but may face unseen hazards due to negligence by the owner or manager of the property.
 An unsuspecting visitor may fail to notice dangers on the ground that cause them to slip or trip and result in injury.
-In these "slip and fall" cases, the attorneys at Frankl & Kominsky can help victims recover damages they deserve.Injuries from Slip and Fall
+In these "slip and fall" cases, the attorneys at Frankl Kominsky can assist victims try and recover the damages they deserve.Injuries from Slip and Fall

 Sometimes injuries from slip and fall accidents are not immediately obvious.
-Individuals who fall or trip at a BP station in Boynton need to be aware that the extend of an injury may not become apparent for several days.
+Individuals who fall or trip at a BP station or any other gas station in Boynton need to be aware that the extend of an injury may not become apparent for several days.
 Therefore, anyone injured in any slip and fall should seek medical care to assess the extent of the injury.Negligence by Property Owners

-The owners of the BP stations in Boynton Beach are required by law to maintain a safe environment for clients.
+The owners of gas stations such as the BP stations in Boynton Beach are required by law to maintain a safe environment for clients.
 That means they must keep the floors and aisles clean and free of debris, they must clean up spills quickly, and they need to ensure that pavement is even and without major potholes.
-If the owners or managers fail to exercise their legal duty to keep the premises safe, they are negligent and liable for damages caused by a slip and fall on their property.
+If the owners or managers fail to exercise their legal duty to keep the premises safe, they may be negligent and liable for damages caused by a slip and fall on their property.

-Frankl & Kominsky, one of South Florida's most experienced personal injury law firms, can help with any slip and fall at a Boynton Beach BP gas station.
+Frankl Kominsky injury lawyers are available to help with any slip and fall at a Boynton Beach BP or any other gas station.
 Our attorneys understand how serious a slip and fall can be, and we know injuries can cause both personal and financial burden.
-We have helped numerous South Florida victims of slip and fall accidents, and are prepared to fight BP and its insurance company to help you get compensation.
-If you or someone you know has suffered a slip and fall injury at one of the BP stations in Boynton Beach, call us today at (855) 800-8000 or fill out our online form for a free consultation.
+We have assisted South Florida victims of slip and fall accidents, and we are available to assist you with your slip and fall claim.
+If you or someone you know has suffered a slip and fall injury at one of the BP stations in Boynton Beach, or any other Boynton Beach gas station, call us today at (561) 354-6184 or fill out our online form for a free consultation.
 We can also help with slip and fall at other gas stations or other locations in South Florida.
 We are fluent in Spanish and Creole, and can help you today.